xpmethod/xpmethod.github.io/book-series.md

 **On Method** book series from Columbia University Press publishes concise, provocative reflections on the process of *doing* research in the humanities.
-From close reading to distant reading, critical making, mapping, walking, computing, experimenting, or surveying---on the street, in the lab, or in the archives---the series presents advanced practitioners of their craft in dialogue with their materials, tools, and techniques.
+From close reading to distant reading, critical making, mapping, walking, computing, annotating, experimenting, or surveying---on the street, in the lab, or in the archives---the series presents advanced practitioners of their craft in dialogue with their materials, tools, and techniques.

 The editorial collective seeks proposals for book projects of 40,000--60,000 words, which articulate a single method: explain its history, its possibilities, and limitations.
 Addressed